Squeeze bore: History and usage

 The squeeze-bore concept was first patented by German inventor Carl Puff in 1903, even though the general principle was known already in 19th century and later applied in lighter fashion on Armstrong guns, on which only the muzzle (not the barrel itself) was of slightly smaller diameter (to cast off the sealing leather bag that the powder cartridge was folded into).
 Later, Hermann Gerlich in the 1920s and 1930s experimented with the concept, resulting in an experimental 7-centimetre anti-tank rifle with a 1,800 m/s muzzle velocity.
 This led to the squeeze-bore concept sometimes being called the "Gerlich principle".
 He also made and sold hunting rifles based on the principle.

 In 1939–40, Mauser-Werk AG produced the 2.8 cm sPzB 41 and Krupp (in 1941) produced the 7.5 cm Pak 41.
 These were eventually discontinued due to the lack of tungsten and manufacturing complexity for the ammunition.
+Imperial Japan would attempt to create their own version of the Pak 41, known as the Type Ge, but it would not enter production.

 Other uses of the squeeze bore include the British Littlejohn adaptor, a QF 6-pounder adapter, and a version of the M2 machine gun produced during WW2, Squeezing down from 40mm to 30mm, 57mm to 42.6mm, and .50 caliber to .30 caliber respectively.
 The Littlejohn adapter was used to extend the service life of the QF 2-pounder and was designed by František Janeček whose anglicized name gave the Littlejohn its designation.
 The QF 6-pounder adapter was never adopted.

 Firearms with Squeeze bore barrels are more likely to function without blank-firing adapters using blank rounds as the pressure is congregated at the muzzle.